mrrajan/trust_breaker/README.md

-# Exhort Validator
+# Trust Breaker

-Exhort Validator is a Rust-based tool designed to generate JSON vulnerability reports from a given CycloneDX SBOM file.
+Trust Breaker is a Rust-based tool designed to generate JSON vulnerability reports from a given CycloneDX SBOM file.
 It extracts package URLs from the *components* section and flattens the dependencies for each package using the *dependencies* section.
-By aggregating vulnerability information for each package and its dependencies, Exhort Validator produces a JSON report that includes both direct and transitive vulnerabilities.
+By aggregating vulnerability information for each package and its dependencies, Trust Breaker produces a JSON report that includes both direct and transitive vulnerabilities.
 The vulnerability data for the packages is sourced from the OSV database.\
 \
 Additionally, the tool can compare the results against a specified [Exhort API](https://github.com/RHEcosystemAppEng/exhort) and generate a log file that highlights any discrepancies.